S/4HANA Grocery Retail Blog part 2

 Part 2: How SAP S/4HANA helps grocery retailers becoming “unique”

 This three-blog series focuses on grocery retail and the main challenges the industry is facing today.
-Based on concrete customer examples we describe key success factors like customer loyalty, offering an attractive assortment, optimizing the supply chain and the digitalization of customer interaction.
-With the help of SAP S/4HANA and further SAP solutions modern grocery retailers can handle Big Data volumes, make the right decisions regarding the size and selection of their assortment and to streamline the most relevant end-to-end processes.
-Or to sum it up – to do everything to satisfy customer needs!
+Using concrete customer examples, we describe key success factors such as customer loyalty, offering an attractive assortment, optimizing the supply chain, and the digitalization of customer interaction.
+With the help of SAP S/4HANA and other SAP solutions, modern grocery retailers can handle Big Data volumes, make the right decisions regarding the size and selection of their assortment, and streamline the most relevant end-to-end processes.
+Or, to sum it up – to do everything to satisfy customer needs!

-We composed these article series (blogs) from the standpoint of the end consumer and organized in the logical sequence: customer loyalty and assortment, differentiation from other retailers, evolution of the omnichannel for retailers.
+We composed this article series (blogs) from the standpoint of the end consumer and organized them in this logical sequence: customer loyalty and assortment, differentiation from other retailers, and evolution of the omnichannel for retailers.

-Mia stood next to the car watching her kids climb out into the Friday evening.
+Mia stood next to the car, watching her kids climb out into the Friday evening.
 With the wind picking up, it was getting colder by the minute.
 Both children were still arguing about which grocery shop they wanted to visit.
 Mia sighed, locked the car, and started walking.
 With her kids in front, she checked her mobile.
 Her husband, Benjamin, at home with a cold, had messaged her: “Could you please bring aspirin and ibuprofen?”
 Yes, of course, Mia thought.
-The store I want to go to has a broad over-the-counter assortment, so I should find the right painkilling analgesics to get you back on your feet quickly.
+The store I want to go to has a broad over-the-counter assortment, so I should find the right analgesics to get him back on his feet quickly.